lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-Let's see the top 5 models from dredge using head.
+Use head to show the top 5 models from dredge.

-Dredge's output is extensive.
-The important bits are the columns and cells with missing values, which are the models without those variables, as well as the delta and weight columns on the end.
+Dredge outputs a lot.
+The cells with missing values are the models without those variables.
+The delta and weight columns on the end tell us which models are the better ones.
 The delta is the difference in AIC with the model above.
-Weight is the likelihood we should choose that model of all the models.
-Here, including body mass, age, and sex, and optionally smoking, would provide a good fit for the model.
+Weight is the likelihood we should choose that model of all models.
+Here, adding body mass, age, and sex, and optionally smoking, would provide a good fit for the model.

 ---